July 4 Sausalito Fireworks, Picnic & Parade

 Price: All events other than the tables at the dinner in Gabrielson Park are free to attend — you only pay for food.

 Note: The Sausalito Ferry and the Golden Gate Transit and Marin Transit buses will both run on their Holiday schedules on July 4.
-Bridgeway (our main road) will be closed for the parade from 10 AM until after 1:00 PM (from the southern end of town up to Napa St.), and sections of the road may not be cleared and reopened until as late as 4:00 PM.
+Bridgeway (our main thoroughfare) will be closed for the parade from 10 AM until after 1:00 PM (from the southern end of town up to Napa St.), and sections of the road may not be cleared and reopened until as late as 4:00 PM.

 Questions about this year’s July 4 event: Sausalito Parks and Recreation, 415-289-4126.